scottpetrovic/krita-org-hugo/content/en/posts/2017/interview-with-cillian-clifford.md

 ### How and when did you get to try digital painting for the first time?

-My first time doing some sort of “digital painting” was when I was about 16-17.
+My first time doing some sort of "digital painting" was when I was about 16-17.
 I did the graphics design work for a board game a team of us were working on for a school enterprise project, using the free graphics software Paint.net and a mouse.
 It took ages.
 However the project ended up taking off and we ended up in the final stage of the competition.
 After that was over (we didn’t win) I decided digital art might be something to seriously invest in and bought a graphics tablet.
 For a couple of years I made unimaginably terrible art and in 2015 I decided to shut down my DeviantArt account and start fresh on a new account, with my new style.
 This was about when I found Krita, I believe.

 ### What makes you choose digital over traditional painting?